MySQL includes some extensions that you probably will not find in

 operators may be used in column comparisons to the left of the

-statements.
+FROM in SELECT statements.
 For example:

 mysql> SELECT col1=1 AND col2=2 FROM tbl_name;

-LAST_INSERT_ID()
+LAST_INSERT_ID() function.

-See section 20.4.29 mysql_insert_id()
+See section 20.4.29 mysql_insert_id().

-and NOT REGEXP
+REGEXP and NOT REGEXP extended regular expression

 operators.

-with one argument or more than two
+CONCAT() or CHAR() with one argument or more than two

 arguments.
 (In MySQL, these functions can take any number of